-Oracle's Larry Ellison has the MOST MASSIVE PACKAGE IN PUBLIC
+Oracle's Larry Ellison has the biggest public pay package

 Billionaire IT baron earns twice as much as the next in line, Disney chief Bob Iger